o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/speech-recognition-cgp-linking-to-the-amazon-lex-console.md

   Gem Portal. '
 title: Linking to the &LEX; Console
 ---
-# Linking to the Amazon Lex Console<a name="cloud-canvas-cloud-gem-speech-recognition-cgp-linking-to-the-amazon-lex-console"></a>
+# Linking to the Amazon Lex Console {#cloud-canvas-cloud-gem-speech-recognition-cgp-linking-to-the-amazon-lex-console}

 ****